-Being successful allows you to transition from success to significance.
-You do not have to be rich like Bill Gates or Warren Buffett to be philanthropic.
-With proper planning you can become a philanthropist and create a charitable legacy that will inspire your children and grandchildren, as well as other like-minded individuals to follow your example.
+Preserving your wealth: Being successful allows you to transition from success to significance, and you donit have to be rich like Bill Gates or Warren Buffett to be philanthropic.
+With proper planning you too can become a phicharitable legacy that will inspire your children and grandchildren, as well as other like-minded individuals to follow your example.
 As a business owner, you now enjoy an indexed \$883,384 lifetime capital gains exemption.
 Since only half of any capital gain is taxable in Canada, the actual dollar value of the exemption will be a little over \$441,000.
-Obtaining the maximum benefit of the exemption is something you need to start planning for 3 to 5 years before you exit the business.
+Obtaining the maximum benefit of the exemption is something you need to start planning for three to five years before you exit the business.